ezraroi/Human-AI-Collab/iron-man-mentality.md

 - symbolic integrity remains intact.
     This altitude is discovered and maintained through ongoing articulation.

-**2. Verification as Symbolic Metabolism**
+**2. Verification in Support of Symbolic Metabolism**
-Verification is not “checking” but **testing whether the articulated form matches embodied knowing**.
+Verification is not “checking” but testing whether the articulated form matches embodied knowing, so symbolic material is not adopted with [Channel 1](channel-1-embodied-sensorimotor-pathway.md) offline.
 This supports the [DTO](dynamic-transitional-object-dto.md) stance that prevents [Category Error](category-error.md) by keeping relational boundaries intact.
 **3. Ownership of Articulation**
 The human must author the symbolic form; AI may assist but cannot originate meaning.